EtchedPixels/CC6303/README.md

 - Store 0,0,1 as 3 bytes in DP then we can load/add/sub 0 into D and X in less bytes via direct page

+## BROKEN

+- Need to push old reg vars when doing new